scalapb/ScalaPB/README.md

 ScalaPB generates case classes that can co-exist in the same project alongside the Java-generated code for ProtocolBuffer.
 This makes it easy to gradually migrate an existing project from the Java version of protocol buffers to Scala.
-This is acheived by having the ScalaPB generated code use the proto file as part of the package name (in contrast to Java which uses the file name in CamelCase as an outer class)
+This is achieved by having the ScalaPB generated code use the proto file as part of the package name (in contrast to Java which uses the file name in CamelCase as an outer class)